 In addition to the prerequisite coursework for medical school, PSU offers elective courses that are specific to medicine such as Introduction to Pre-Medical Studies (CH 199), The Art of Being a Physician (ASC 399), Introduction to Osteopathic Medicine (ASC 399), Biomedical Ethics (PHL 481-483), Philosophy of Medicine (PHL 318U), and more.

 Academic Advising & Choosing a Major:

 How Advising Works: Pre-medical students at PSU have two advisers – their pre-medical adviser in the College of Liberal Arts & Sciences (CLAS) Advising Center (503-725-3822), and a major adviser in their major department.
-Pre-medical students are expected to meet with their pre-medical adviser in the CLAS Advising Center once per term and they are expected to meet with their major adviser as needed or as required by their major department.
+Pre-medical students are expected to meet with their pre-medical adviser in the CLAS Advising Center regularly and they are expected to meet with their major adviser as needed or as required by their major department.
 If a pre-medical student selects an Interdisciplinary Major such as Science, he/she will have just one adviser, as pre-medical advisers are also advisers for Interdisciplinary majors.